stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/35_accumulator.md

 ### Motivation

-Accumulator is a special variation of the Compositing Model where notifications from the submodels are not propagated to the final listener, but are instead recorded for later delivery.
+Accumulator is a special variation of the Compositing Model where notifications from the SubModels are not propagated to the final listener, but are instead recorded for later delivery.
 Like a Lazy Model, the Accumulator delivers the recorded notifications when instructed from an external client.